 Instructions

-- Bring a large pot of water to a boil.
-If using gluten free pasta, leave water unsalted.
-If using regular pasta, salt water.
-Boil pasta to al dente, according to package directions.
-Drain pasta and rinse with cold water to stop cooking.
+- Bring a large pot of water to a boil and leave water unsalted.
+Boil pasta to just al dente, according to package directions.
+Drain pasta and rinse with cold water to stop cooking.12 ounce gluten-free rotini or penne pasta

-- In a large bowl combine cooked pasta, chickpeas, artichoke hearts, mozzarella, salami, olives, onion, tomatoes, sun dried tomatoes, and parsley.
-Set aside.
+- In a large bowl combine cooked pasta, chickpeas, artichoke hearts, mozzarella, salami, olives, tomatoes, onion, sun dried tomatoes, and parsley.
+Set aside.15 ounce can chickpeas,12 ounce marinated artichoke hearts,8 ounce fresh mozzarella,1 cup thick cut salami or summer sausage,½ cup black or Kalamata olives,1 pint grape tomatoes,½ small red onion,8 Italian sun dried tomatoes in oil,½ cup fresh Italian parsley

 - Pour dressing over pasta salad ingredients.
 Gently stir to combine.
-Cover and refrigerate for 1 hour to let flavors marinate.
-Set out 20-30 minutes before serving to take chill off and soften pasta.
+Cover and refrigerate for at least 1 hour and up to 24 hours to let flavors marinate.
+Set out 30-45 minutes before serving to take chill off and soften pasta.

 Equipment Needed